miguelabreu94/blog/README.md

 # Blog Application (Rumos)

-The Blog project is a backend application with the porpuse of making an interactive blog.
-The project is using Java, Spring Boot and SQL (Postgres as Database).
+The Blog Application (Rumos) is a robust backend application designed to facilitate an interactive blogging experience.
+This project leverages Java, Spring Boot, and PostgreSQL to create a dynamic and secure environment for users to create, manage, and interact with blog content.
+The project is configured as a Maven project, utilizing Docker for containerization and pgAdmin for database management.

-This Maven project uses PostgreSQL as Database and can be managed through docker and pgAdmin.

 The application has 3 types of users: Admin, Moderator and Common User.
 For authentication and security, the applications uses JWT Token and Spring Security.

 The application, upon starting, has a script to create 1 Admin and 1 user and those credentials can be found in this README file.
 To map the objects, the project uses Modelmapper library (for the DTOs).

-The project was based on several business model rules that can be found here:  [Enunciado Projeto_versao_react.pdf](https://github.com/miguelabreu94/blog/files/14890934/Enunciado.Projeto_versao_react.pdf)
+The project adheres to comprehensive business model rules outlined in the  [Enunciado Projeto_versao_react.pdf](https://github.com/miguelabreu94/blog/files/14890934/Enunciado.Projeto_versao_react.pdf)

 ---